miranj/craft-router/README.md

 required for rendering the page.

-This may not be a problem for pages with one or two variables, like a blog's _yearly_ and _monthly_ archives (e.g. "blog/2015/01").
+This may not be a problem for pages with one or two variables, like a blog's _year_ and _month_ archives (e.g. `blog/2015/01`).
-The template would fetch the list of posts from `craft.entries` and narrow the range depending on if the year and month variables are set.
+The template would fetch the list of posts from `craft.entries` and narrow the range depending on if the `year` and `month` variables are set.

-But what if the blog also added a category page (e.g. "blog/street-food")?
+But what if the blog also added a category page (e.g. `blog/street-food`)?
-And what if the category pages suppored their own yearly and monthly archive pages (e.g. "blog/dim-sums/2014")?
+And what if the category pages suppored their own yearly and monthly archive pages (e.g. `blog/dim-sums/2014`)?
 We would either end up duplicating the code to fetch posts by creating multiple copies of the archive template, or end up adding the logic to handle category, year, and month _filters_ all in a single template and increasing its overall complexity.

 The Router plugin attempts to solve this problem by taking on the job of filtering entries based on URL parameters.
-It adds a new template variable `entries` which can be configured to, for the URL "blog/2015/01" contain blog posts published in January 2015, or for the URL "blog/dim-sums/2014" to show blog posts published in 2014 under the category "Dim sums".
+It adds a new template variable `entries` which can be configured to, for the URL `blog/2015/01` contain blog posts published in January 2015, or for the URL `blog/dim-sums/2014` to show blog posts published in 2014 under the category "Dim sums".

 [ar]:https://docs.craftcms.com/v3/routing.html#advanced-routing-with-url-rules "Advanced Routing with URL Rules - Craft 3 Documentation"
 [yii routing]:https://www.yiiframework.com/doc/guide/2.0/en/runtime-routing#named-parameters "Handling Requests: Routing and URL Creation | Yii 2.0"